-

-Allison Ochoa (Grovenor) is a multidisciplinary artist, musician, and proud mother of three.
-Allison grew up in Glenwood, part of a multicultural family of musicians and educators.
-She is a contributing artist to the YEG Dignity Mural, a 127 foot mural located in the Churchill station LRT Pedway; and is an active collaborator with Action on Ableism, a working group of artists with disabilities who employ artistic processes to respond to lived experiences of ableism, and engage in meaningful community actions and dialogue.
+Allison Ochoa (Grovenor) is a multidisciplinary artist, musician, occupational therapist and proud mother of three.
+Allison grew up in Glenwood in a multicultural (Filipino and Finnish Canadian) family of musicians and educators.
+She is a contributing artist to the YEG Dignity Mural, a 127 foot mural located in the Churchill station LRT Pedway; and has collaborated on projects such as Action on Ableism, Edmonton Creative Arts network (ECAN), and others.
 Allison is keenly interested in community based art as a healing cultural practice for community building, transformation, renewal and celebration.
-Allison is delighted to bring together diverse artistic collaborators to produce the Jasper Place Arts Festival, and form the Jasper Place Arts Society.
+Allison is delighted to bring together diverse artistic collaborators to produce the Jasper Place Arts Festival, form the Jasper Place Arts Society, and contribute to a sustainable community arts network and in West Edmonton.

 T22 (Taro Hashimoto) has a background of being a multi-disciplinary artist, musician, film/video creator and producer from western Canada.
 He is a second generation Japanese descent creator.
 Having rekindled a visual art career, while caring for his wife and children through medical complications pre and post birth of his third child, T22 had been facilitating and producing music and arts projects in community/social development settings (professional), but was born again as a panel artist in 2022; focussing exclusively on art, which allowed him to stay closer to home, and continue to produce creative works.